o-leary/openedai-speech/README.md

 # OpenedAI Speech

-Modified to also install wyoming-piper which uses the less retrictive MIT licence.
+Modified to also install wyoming-piper and wyoming-faster-whisper which use the less retrictive MIT licence.

 An OpenAI API compatible text to speech server.